-Spanish brand Sancal turn to the Swedish design studio, Note to design a resting place for weary travellers.
+Spanish brand Sancal turns to the Swedish design studio, Note to design a resting place for weary travellers.
 The solution is this island sofa called La Isla.
 A place to share with strangers, isolated but not excluded.

 Sara Polmar’s Between is between a sofa and an armchair.
 It offers different ways of sitting, either alone or with others.
 The seat, back and armrest are upholstered in Norwegian wool and are designed in different shapes.

-Masquespacio’s Toadstool collection for Missina is characterised by its colourful fabrics and rounded shapes, and includes a two-seater sofa, a table and a series of poufs.
+Masquespacio’s Toadstool collection for Missina is characterised by its colourful fabrics and rounded shapes and includes a two-seater sofa, a table and a series of poufs.
 Inspired by the colours of the Memphis design group.

 The sofa is also exhibited in Masquespacio’s amazing office.